-The Commissioners nominated Mr Richard Douglas to replace Ms Kenny

-Chambers having obtained a Bachelor or Arts and a Bachelor of Laws from the Australian National University.
-Prior to joining the bar in Western Australia, he practised as a solicitor at Blake Dawson in Perth and as an attorney with Simpson Thacher & Bartlett in New York.
-He specialises in the areas of civil, commercial and securities litigation and corporate reconstruction and insolvency.
+The Commissioners nominated Mr Richard Douglas as the Chair of the obtained a Bachelor or Arts and a Bachelor of Laws from the Australian National University.
+Prior to joining the bar in Western Australia, he practiced as a solicitor at Blake Dawson Waldron in Perth and as an attorney with Simpson Thacher & Bartlett in New York.
+He specialises in civil, commercial and securities litigation and corporate reconstruction and insolvency.